 God’s word must be able to penetrate the heart and grow in order to produce the fruit of the Spirit: love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, and self-control (see Galatians 5:22-23).

-The Lord gave me this Word on this subject:
+The Lord gave me this Word on the cure for a hard heart:

 Unless you allow the Lord to heal your heart, you will never grow past the place of your wounding.”